LAHAINA, Hawaii -- Illinois is enjoying a pretty good trip to Hawaii so far.

 Two more wins would make it truly special.

-The Illini figure to have a good shot to make it to the title game, as they play the host school, Division II Chaminade, in a semifinal game Tuesday at 10:30 p.m.
-EST at the Lahaina Civic Center.
+The Illini figure to have a good shot to make it to the title game, as they play the host school, Division II Chaminade, on Tuesday at the Lahaina Civic Center.

 The Silverswords upset Texas, 86-73, for just their seventh win in 83 games as host of the tournament.

 Three days after D.J.
 Richardson's 3-pointer at the buzzer beat Hawaii in overtime on Oahu, the Illini (4-0) crushed USC (2-1) in the opening 20 minutes on Maui, leading 57-26 at the break.

 Illinois shot 68 percent (22-for-32) in the first half, and Paul hit consecutive 3-pointers down the stretch to help the Illini go on a 15-2 run and lead by as many as 34.

 USC coach Kevin O'Neill sensed his team was in trouble from the start, calling a timeout less than two minutes into the game after just two Illinois baskets.

 The Trojans closed within a point before Illinois ripped off a 16-2 run.